algorandfoundation/docs/docs/get-details/dapps/smart-contracts/index.md

 For more information on smart contracts, see the [smart contract documentation](./apps).
 For more information on building smart contracts in PyTeal see the [build with python documentation](../pyteal).
 For more information on using smart contracts with the SDKs see the [Interacting with smart contracts documentation](./frontend/smartsigs.md).
+For more information on debugging a smart contract, see the [debugging](./debugging.md) page.

 # Smart signatures
 Smart signatures contain logic that is used to sign transactions, primarily for signature delegation.
 The logic of the smart signature is submitted with a transaction.
 While the logic in the smart signature is stored on the chain as part of resolving the transaction, the logic is not remotely callable.
 Any new transaction that relies on the same smart signature would resubmit the logic.
 When the logic is submitted to a node the AVM evaluates the logic, where it either fails or succeeds.
 If a smart signature’s logic fails when executed by the AVM, the associated transaction will not be executed.